 - Your pizza crust is either too thin to withstand such heat or unevenly stretched, with some places thin and others thick.
 It’s the reason why pizza gets overdone.

 - The pizza stone hot zones are less utilizable in the case of portable ovens.
 It’s because the small ovens accommodate only one pizza.
-Yet, this one pizza will cook differently: even in the middle, it more cooked at the side near the fire and less cooked near the pizza oven opening, so you have to rotate it.
+Yet, this one pizza will cook differently: even in the middle, it is more cooked at the side near the fire and less cooked near the pizza oven opening, so you have to rotate it.
 Since the pizza oven is extremely hot, you must be super fast.

-What Causes Burnt Pizza Bottom in Grills?
+What Causes Burnt Pizza Bottom on Grills?

 Finally comes the most challenging part of cooking a pizza: it’s on a grill or charcoal grill like a Weber Kettle or Kamado Joe.
-You can’t simply palace the pizza on the grill grates.
+You can’t simply place the pizza on the grill grates.

 Instead, you must place it on a preheated pizza stone set to the maximum temperature your grill allows.